-- 2. Check once more that the settings have been done as described above and under 5.3 Performing a distributed upgrade via network on page 24. - 3.
-Press Enter to continue.
+- 2. Check once more that the settings have been done as described above and under 5.3 Performing a distributed upgrade via network on page 20. - 3.
+Press Enter to continue. - 4.
+If you already copied an upgrade kit to your server, then you can continue here.
+If not, jump to step 8.